 We would like to join with other people motivated by similar ideals, regardless of belief system, to bring this mission about.
 Our understanding of mission is grounded in the logic of ‘missio dei’, that is, the understanding that God is already active in the world (not just in the church), and the church’s calling is to find and support those communities where God is at work.
 This is sometimes known as ‘finding Jesus in the Neighbourhood’.

 Program development areas include Refugee Support and Mental Health Support groups that are peer lead.
-Welfare services and community support associated with the Eddy Dixon Center will take a new shape in the coming planning cycle.
+Welfare services and community support associated with our partners.
 Contact us for more info.